chucker/PasswordRulesSharp/README.md

 class requirements, but it doesn't have a hyphen, so the validator fails that one.
 Moreover, the password also doesn't meet the minimum length.

-You can also discard the detailed results if you prefer:
+This collection of detailed validation failure results is useful if you want to interactively tell the user why their proposed password cannot be used.
+But if you want prefer something simpler, you can also discard them, and simply look at the boolean result:

 ```csharp
 bool password2IsValid = validator.PasswordIsValid(samplePassword2, out _);